ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp/2024-10-18-train-tune-api-revamp.md

 </table>

-⚠️New training runs should be assigned a unique `name`.
+⚠️ New training runs should be assigned a unique `name`.
 We recommend generating this unique name as a uuid before submitting the job.
 Then, upon any driver failures, a job retry would re-initialize the run with the same `name`, which will load the latest checkpoint information from persistent storage.

-`❌ Trainer(resume_from_checkpoint)` was a common source of confusion and will be deprecated. `resume_from_checkpoint` is meant to provide a starting checkpoint for a new run, rather than restore all state from the previous run.
+❌ `Trainer(resume_from_checkpoint)` was a common source of confusion and will be deprecated. `resume_from_checkpoint` is meant to provide a starting checkpoint for a new run, rather than restore all state from the previous run.
 See the following example for a more intuitive way to accomplish the same thing:

 ```py
 def train_fn_per_worker(config: dict):